-SR Bit Value Definition Block Erase Page Program Page Read OTP Block Protect 0[11, 12] Pass: "0" Fail: "1" Pass / Fail Pass / Fail Not Used Pass/Fail 1 Reserved Not Used Not Used Not Used Not Used 2 Reserved Not Used Not Used Not Used Not Used 3 [13] OTP Not Protected: "0" OTP Protected: "1" Not Used Not Used Not Used Not Protected/ Protected 4 [14] 1:(Flag 1)Page Recommended to Rewrite 1: (Flag 2) Page Uncorrectable 0: Normal mode Not Used Not Used Flag 1 (default) or Flag 2 Not Used 5 [15] Busy: "0" Ready: "1" Not Used Program in progress/ Completed Not Used Not Used 6 Busy: "0" Ready: "1" Ready/Busy Ready/Busy Ready/Busy Ready/Busy 7 [16] Protected: "0" Not Protected: "1" Write Protect Write Protect Write Protect Write Protect
+SR Bit Value Definition Block Erase Page Program Page Read OTP Block Protect 0 ^[10, 11] Pass: "0" Fail: "1" Pass / Fail Pass / Fail Not Used Pass / Fail 1 Reserved Not Used Not Used Not Used Not Used 2 Reserved Not Used Not Used Not Used Not Used 3 ^[12] OTP Not Protected: "0" OTP Protected: "1" Not Used Not Used Not Used Not Protected/ Protected 4[13] 1:(Flag1)PageRecommendedtoRewrite 1:(Flag2)PageUncorrectable 0: Normal mode Not Used Not Used Flag 1 (default) or Flag 2 Not Used 5 ^[14] Busy: "0" Ready: "1" Not Used Program in progress/ Completed Not Used Not Used 6 Busy: "0" Ready: "1" Ready/Busy Ready/Busy Ready/Busy Ready/Busy 7 ^[15] Protected: "0" Not Protected: "1" Write Protect Write Protect Write Protect Write Protect

-- 11. SR[0] value is 0 when power-up with VPE=L, else don't care; SR[0] value is a don't care after read operation. - 12.
-Bit 0: This bit is only valid for Program and Erase operations.
+10. SR[0] value is 0 when power-up with VPE=L, else don't care; SR[0] value is a don't care after read operation.

+11. Bit 0: This bit is only valid for Program and Erase operations.
 If cleared to zero, then the last command was successful.
 If set to one, then the last command failed.
-For two plane operation, it indicates that one or both planes failed.
-The Read Status Enhanced (78h) operation can be used to determine with plane the operation failed.
-If a block is protected, this bit should fail. - 13.
-Bit 3: This bit indicates whether the OTP is lock down, and should be cleared to zero, when not in OTP mode, or FF command is issued, or on power up.
+12. Bit 3: This bit indicates whether the OTP is lock down, and should be cleared to zero, when not in OTP mode, or FF command is issued, or on power up.
 This bit should be set to one after lock down command is issued, or when OTP operation (program/erase/erase) command is issued and OTP is lock down.

-14. Bit 4: This bit indicates if the last page read contained a high number of ECC errors

-- The Flag 1 (default) or Flag 2 mode, is selectable using the Set Feature command (see Table 17 on page 26).
+13. Bit 4: This bit indicates if the last page read contained a high number of ECC errors.
+The Flag 1(default) or Flag 2 mode, is selectable using the Set Feature command (see Table 17).
 Flag 1 mode: When set to 1, this bit[4] indicates that the page read had a high ECC error count.
-When such situation occurs, the user is recommended to re-program
+When such situation occurs, the user is recommended to re-program the page read.

 - Flag 2 mode: When set to one, this bit[4] indicates that the page read had more ECC errors than the internal ECC engine could correct.

-15. Bit 5: If set to one then there is no array operation in progress.
+14. Bit 5: If set to one then there is no array operation in progress.
 If cleared to zero, then there is a command being progressed.

-- 16. Bit 7: If set to one, then the device is not write protected.
+15. Bit 7: If set to one, then the device is not write protected.
 If cleared to zero, then the device is write protected.
-This bit will always be valid regardless of state of the R/B#.
+This bit shall always be valid regardless of state of the R/B#.
 For Status Enhanced command, signal follows WP pin and also indicate protection of the block specified in the 78h command address field.

-3.12 Reset
+3.9 Reset

 The Reset feature is executed by writing FFh to the command register.
 If the device is in the Busy state during random read, program, or erase mode, the Reset operation will abort these operations.
-The contents of memory cells being altered are no longer valid, as the data may be partially programmed or erased.
+The contents of the memory cells being altered are no longer valid, as the data may be partially programmed or erased.
 The command register is cleared to wait for the next command, and the Status Register is cleared to value E0h when WP# is high or value 60h when WP# is low.
-If the device is already in reset state a new Reset command will not be accepted by the command register.
-The R/B# pin transitions to low for tRST after the Reset command is written.
-Refer to Figure 46 for further details.
+If the device is already in reset state, a new Reset command will not be accepted by the command register.
+The R/B# pin transitions to low for t{RST} after the Reset command is written.
+Refer to Figure 37 for further details.